-Torensluis, statue of Multatuli by Hans Bayens (1987) 5.
+Torensluis, statue of Multatuli by Hans Bayens (1987) 7.
 Multatuli Max Havelaar (1860) is a famous satirical novel about the Dutch colonial rule in Indonesia.
 Amsterdam writer Multatuli (Eduard Douwes Dekker, 1820-1887), lived in Batavia (nowadays Indonesia) and saw all violence and wrongdoing.
 In 2002 Multatuli was proclaimed the most important writer of all time.
 Follow Oude Leliestraat and Leliegracht, cross the canal, and go left to the Keizersgracht to the Westermarkt, an important square.
-Walk Center

-6. Wester Church On April 6, 1968 there was a memorial service to pay tribute to Martin Luther King, attended by 1800 people.
+8. Wester Church On April 6, 1968 there was a memorial service to pay tribute to Martin Luther King, attended by 1800 people.
 The day after a silent protest march with 400 people ended at the Westermarkt at the foot of the Wester Church (Westerkerk).
 People were carrying slogans like "America this was your last chance, this is war you declare to us", "Nonviolence and Civil Rights", "Who sows napalm, will reap violence", "If you don't listen???
 We burn baby, and be killed".
 After the march, performer Otto Sterman read a poem.
 On this site also the Anne Frank house and the Gay Monument (Homomonument) are located, a meaningful place, to think about diversity and inclusivity.
 Go left to the Prinsengracht and take the first left to the Reestraat.

-Reestraat 6, in the 'Nine Streets' neighborhood 7.
-House of Anton de Kom Surinamese writer and WWII resistance fighter Anton de Kom, lived at Reestraat 9, in the 'Nine Streets' neighborhood.
+Reestraat 6, in de Negen Straatjes

+9. House of Anton de Kom

+Surinamese writer and WWII resistance fighter Anton de Kom, lived at Reestraat 9, in the 'Nine Streets' neighborhood.
 He wrote the famous novel 'We slaves of Surinam' (1934).
 He is a hero in Surinam but not enough know in the Netherlands.
 A statue to honor him was erected at Anton de Kom Square, included in Walk Southeast.
-Go right to Keizersgracht, left to Wolvenstraat, Oude Spiegelstraat, Rosmarijnsteeg and in Sint Luciënsteeg go right to the Amsterdam Museum.
+Continue to Paleisstraat and Dam Square.